PROrGilad/Arduino_Mega_2560_Sound_Meter/README.md

 | 0–40 dB | Quiet | 🟢 Green |
 | 40–60 dB | Moderate | 🟡 Yellow |
 | 60–80 dB | Loud | 🔴 Red |
-## 📜 License

-This project is licensed under the **MIT License** — you can freely use, modify, and share it with credit.

----